Solid colors always work best. The

 Make-Up artist for men.
 All you will probably need is foundation and

-powder.
+powder and something to make sure that your lips do not look dry.
 If you can't handle that I will help you at no additional

 charge.
 The exception to that rule is if you have pale blonde or grey